open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 across timestamps or collection intervals.

 A precomputed sum refinement implies a sum-only refinement.
-Note that values assocaited with a precomputed sum are still sums.
+Note that values associated with a precomputed sum are still sums.
 Precomputed sum values are combined using addition, when aggregating over the spatial dimensions; only the time dimension receives special treatment.